Rise to Success: Career Highlights of Paul George

 On March 29, 2022, in his first game back from injury, Paul George scored 34 points, with six assists and four steals, in a 121–115 comeback victory over the Utah Jazz.

-On October 22, 2022, Paul George achieved 40 points, 6 rebounds, and 6 assists, marking the 20th time in his career with at least 40 points, and his fifth as a Clipper, contributing to an 111–109 victory against the Sacramento Kings.
+On October 22, 2022, Paul George scored 40 points, with 6 rebounds, and 6 assists in a win against the Sacramento Kings.
+This marked the 20th time in his career that he scored at least 40 points, and his fifth as a Clipper.

-In 2022, Paul George's signature footwear and apparel line with Nike ended.
+In 2022, Paul George's signature footwear and apparel line with Nike came to an end.

-On July 6, 2024, Paul George, at age 34, signed a four-year, $212 million contract with the Philadelphia 76ers, choosing jersey number 8 as a tribute to Kobe Bryant.
-This acquisition formed a star trio with Joel Embiid and Tyrese Maxey.
+On July 6, 2024, Paul George signed a four-year, $212 million contract with the Philadelphia 76ers, choosing jersey number 8 as a tribute to Kobe Bryant.
+This signing created a star trio with Joel Embiid and Tyrese Maxey.

 In 2024, Paul George announced that Nike would re-release his earlier sneaker models.

-In 2025, with the George signing, the Philadelphia 76ers were expected to be contenders for the NBA championship.
+In 2025, with the signing of Paul George, the Philadelphia 76ers were expected to be contenders for the NBA championship.